 4. In our opinion and according to the information and explanations

-given to us, there are adequate internal control procedures
+given to us, there is an adequate internal control procedure

 commensurate with the size of the company and the nature of its